 Freedom from Torture will start Refugee Week on Sunday 17 June with performances in words and music from Write to Life authors from Burundi, Cuba, Iran and Uganda in Lost and Found, in Gallery 4 at London’s world famous Victoria and Albert Museum.
 Write to Life authors will also be performing new work a week later on Sunday 24 June , this time in the the British Museum's Enlightment Galley at 12.30 and 2.30pm.

 On 17 June everyone is welcome to join us in creating our #SharingMySanctuary banner with your personal messages in the V&A digital studio from 12 noon till 5pm.

 Our colourful banner, with its message of support and sanctuary for torture survivors, for will come into its own on Wednesday 20 June, Refugee Day, when we will be close to the seat of power, in Parliament Square.
-We will be inviting members of the public to add their messages of support to the banner and to learn more about our work as one of the largest torture rehabiliation centres in the world..
-Find out how you can join us.
+We will be inviting members of the public to add their messages of support to the banner and to learn more about our work as one of the largest torture rehabilitation centres in the world.

 Ideally, we would like to have MPs adding their message so why not drop a line to your MP and ask them to come along.
 You could even invite them to meet you there.
 Many MPs should be present for Prime Minister’s Questions so there is no excuse.
 We will be in Parliament Square from 12 noon to 3pm – so please join us.